+Though often overlooked, proper initialization of all STATEs is as important as correctly computing their temporal evolution.
+This is accomplished for the common case by the standard run system's finitialize(), which executes the initialization strategy defined in the INITIAL block of each mechanism (see also INITIAL blocks in NMODL in Chapter 8).
 The INITIAL block may contain any instructions that should be executed when the hoc function finitialize() is called.
-Though often overlooked, proper initialization of all STATEs is as important as correctly computing their temporal evolution.
-This is accomplished for the common case by finitialize(), which executes the initialization strategy defined in the INITIAL block for each mechanism (see also INITIAL blocks in NMODL in Chapter 8).
-Prior to executing the INITIAL block, STATE values are set to their values in the STATE declaration block (or set to 0 if it was not given a specific value in the STATE declaration block).